 Receivables are non-interest bearing and unsecured and will be received within 3 months.
 The credit risk exposure of the Group in relation to receivables is the carrying amount.

-8. Controlled entities and investment in associate
+7. Controlled entities and investments in associates

 (a) Controlled entities

 The company exercised control over the below entities during the period: